Long-range acoustic device: Czech Republic

-Bad Homburg's fire brigade and city police used an LRAD 100X system more than 60 times in the first half of 2020 for delivering COVID-19 information.
+A vehicle-mounted LRAD was deployed by police in Prague on March 11, 2023, to communicate to and warn away demonstrators from the National Museum.

 Greece

 Hellenic Police acquired two LRAD systems to be used at the Evros border.
 These were tested after the March 2020 migrant crisis at the border, triggered by the Turkish government.
 They are to be used as a deterrent against illegal border entry, as a notification system, as well as to handle aggressive actions against the Hellenic Armed Forces.

 Japan

 Japan's Coast Guard used Long Range Acoustic Devices and other methods to expel a North Korean fishing flotilla from its waters in September 2017.

 In February 2009, the Japanese whaling fleet operating in Antarctic waters near Australia installed LRADs on their vessels.
 The device was used against activists of the Sea Shepherd Conservation Society.
 The Japanese fleet later escalated the use of LRAD, deploying it against a Sea Shepherd helicopter carrying a camera crew.
 Sea Shepherd noted that they had an LRAD of their own, but as of early 2010, had not put it into use other than to play a recording of "Ride of the Valkyries" in the manner of attacking U.S. Army helicopters depicted in the 1979 film Apocalypse Now.